arbor-sim/arbor/doc/morphology.rst

   :width: 300
   :align: center

+  The sample tree has a root and terminal point, marked in blue and green respectively.

 .. figure:: gen-images/morph2a.svg
   :width: 300
   :align: center

+  The morphology is a tapered cable with one cable segment.

 The radius and centre of a cable segment vary lineary between its end points.
 To define an unbranched cable with non uniform center and/or radius, use multiple samples to build a piecewise linear reconstruction